 The controller framework enables broad ecosystem and industry interoperability with Cisco ACI.
 It enables interoperability between a Cisco ACI environment and management, orchestration, virtualization, and L4-L7 services from a broad range of vendors.

-Cisco Nexus 9300 and 9500 platform switches support Cisco ACI.
-Organizations can use them as spine or leaf switches to take full advantage of an automated, policy-based, systems management approach.
+Cisco Nexus 9300, 9500, and the new 9800 platform switches support Cisco ACI.
+Organizations can use them as spine or leaf switches to take full advantage of an automated, policy-based, systems-management approach.

-Cisco Nexus 9000 Series Switches include modular and fixed 1, 10, 25, 40, 50, and 100 Gigabit Ethernet switch configurations that are designed to operate either in NX-OS mode for compatibility and consistency with the current Cisco Nexus switches (using Cisco NX-OS Software) or in ACI mode to take full advantage of Cisco ACI application-policy-based services and infrastructure automation features.
+Cisco Nexus 9000 Series Switches include modular and fixed 1 to 400 Gigabit Ethernet, and now 800 Gigabit Ethernet, switch configurations that are designed to operate either in NX-OS mode for compatibility and consistency with the current Cisco Nexus switches (using Cisco NX-OS Software) or in ACI mode to take full advantage of Cisco ACI application-policy-based services and infrastructure automation features.
 This dual-function capability provides customers with investment protection and ease of migration to Cisco ACI through a software upgrade.